Kakusui/kakusui.org/README.md

 ## **For Production**<a name="for-production"></a>

+### Frontend

+Frontend is hosted on cloudflare pages.
+To deploy, push to the `production` branch.
+Development branch is for development only, intermediate builds deploy every commit.

+### Backend

 For production, the backend is hosted on fly.io via a dockerfile.

-### To test the dockerfile locally
+#### To test the dockerfile locally
 1. docker build -t kakusui-org -f build.dockerfile .
 2. docker run -p 8000:8000 kakusui-org

-### To deploy to fly.io
+#### To deploy to fly.io
 1. Make sure you have the fly cli installed and are logged in.
 2. Run `fly deploy` in the root directory.
 This will build the dockerfile and deploy it to fly.io.

-Frontend is hosted on cloudflare pages.
-To deploy, push to the `production` branch.
-Development branch is for development only, intermediate builds deploy every commit.

 --------------------------------------------------------------------------------------------------------------------------------------------------

 ## **Contributing**<a name="contributing"></a>
 If you would like to contribute, please open an issue or a pull request.
-No specific guidelines yet, but please be respectful.
+No specific guidelines, but remain professional.

 --------------------------------------------------------------------------------------------------------------------------------------------------